Are Wide Yard and West Street different Ilkeston locations, both lying adjacent to South Street ?

-At the end of that year, under Richard’s will, these properties were put up for auction.
+At the end of 1859, under Richard’s will, the properties were put up for auction by the will executors.
 They were listed as …

-… premises, including a shop, fronting South Street, occupied by ‘Mrs. Fritchley … this may have been Richard’s widow, Hannah (nee Wheatley) although she was perhaps with the family farm in Cossall.
+… a messuage and shop, fronting South Street, occupied by ‘Mrs. Fritchley … this may have been Richard’s widow, Hannah (nee Wheatley) although she was perhaps with the family farm in Cossall.
 Her daughter (?)
 Sarah Fritchley, is listed as a milliner in South Street at this time…. she was later to marry her cousin, Thomas Dodson Fritchley.

 … eleven cottages contiguous to the shop (above), then occupied by Messrs.
 Clifford, Wardle, Flinders, Holmes, Hoggett, Wheatley, and others.

 … the yard and large gardens belonging to this property.

 The ‘Estate’ was bought by farmer John Hardy of Kirk Hallam, and in the sale agreement, dated April 10th 1860, the names of the house tenants were listed ….